licensezero/licensezero-private-license/terms.md

 # Sublicensing

-If the _User_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _User_ may sublicense those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
-The _User_ may build, and sublicense for, as many larger applications as they like.
+If the _User_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _User_ may sublicense those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:

 - The larger application must have significant additional content or functionality beyond that of the _Project_, and end users must license the larger application primarily for that added content or functionality.

 - The _User_ may not sublicense anyone to break any rule of any public license for the _Licensed Contributions_ for any changes of their own or any software besides the larger application.

 - [No Liability](#no-liability), [Sublicensing](#sublicensing), and [Notices](#notices) must apply to each sublicense.

+- The _User_ may build, and sublicense for, as many larger applications as they like.

 # Notices